volltin/heicore/README.md

 source code of https://archive.fo/OqMaZ (~~heicore.com~~)

-Note for some humor-impaired people:
+Notes for some humor-impaired people:

 - It is simply a joke making fun of one of the well-known (or maybe little-known) browsers.
 The product does not exist on earth.